GPUOpen-Tools/radeon_compute_profiler/README.md

 ## Known Issues
 * For the OpenCL™ Profiler
-  * Collecting Performance Counters for an OpenCL™ application is not currently working for Vega GPUs on Windows when using a 17.20-based driver.
-This is due to missing driver support in the 17.20 driver.
-Future driver versions should provide the support needed.
   * Collecting Performance Counters using --perfcounter for an OpenCL™ application when running OpenCL-on-ROCm is not suported currently.
 The workaround is to profile using the ROCm profiler (using the --hsapmc command-line switch).
 * For the ROCm Profiler
   * API Trace and Perf Counter data may be truncated or missing if the application being profiled does not call hsa_shut_down